 Greenwich Based Orthopaedic Foundation Announces Grants For An After School Physical Activity Programs

-The Orthopaedic Foundation for Active Lifestyles is proud to announce a new effort to help our children lead healthier lives by offering four financial awards in Fairfield County designed to encourage involvement in physical activity.
+The Orthopaedic Foundation is proud to announce a new effort to help our children lead healthier lives by offering four financial awards in Fairfield County designed to encourage involvement in physical activity.
 The Foundation will reimburse one student per age group up to $500 to fund an after school activity that involves physical activity.
 The age groups are 6-8 years old, 9-13 years old, and 14-18 years old.
 There will be one individual winner per age group.
 In addition, the Foundation is offering a $1,000 award to an After School Program that takes active living to heart.

 organization whose primary function is to effectively promote, support, develop and encourage research